F1rst-Unicorn/stocks/manual/development/spec.md

 returned using status codes, see "Status Codes" for a list of status codes to support.

+#### Valid Time

+Each entity in the database is tagged with information about when it was present in the given state.
+This interval of validity is encoded using two timestamps, `validTimeStart` and `validTimeEnd`.
+The interval contains the starting timestamp while the ending timestamp is the first moment which is no longer included (closed-open notation, `[start, end)` using mathematical notation).
+See also the `bitemporal` flag.

+#### Transaction Time

+Each entity in the database is tagged with information about when the information of the entity was entered into the database.
+This allows for reconstruction of past states of the database.
+This interval of validity is encoded using two timestamps, `transactionTimeStart` and `transactionTimeEnd`.
+The interval contains the starting timestamp while the ending timestamp is the first moment which is no longer included (closed-open notation, `[start, end)` using mathematical notation).
+See also the `bitemporal` flag.

 #### Status Codes

 Numbers reporting the result status of a request.
 The API refers to this